jiajiabinx/jiajiabinx/README.md

 ## Hi there 👋

 My name is Jia, and I am a Columbia U-trained computer scientist / AI data engineer.
 I graduated from Williams College with a BA in Applied Mathmatics and Economics.
-I am interested in NLP, ML, and multimodal LLM with a focus on paralinguistics attributes in speech and how that can make LLM more "emotionally intelligent".
+I am interested in NLP, ML, and multimodal LLM with a focus on narrative text data and how to arrange them chronologically- basically, how to find the "event horizon" of a long narrative text

 - 🔭 I’m currently working on Echo - a language model fine-tuned on chronological textual narratives.
 What if we chronologically arrange textual narratives and train a model that can best predict the direction of its semantic narrative?
 Aka - can we make a model to predict future events?